MattFiler/OpenCAGE/README.md

 * **AI Behaviour Trees** - full access to view and edit all behaviour trees in the game through a flowchart UI.
 * **Reset Functionality** - ability to reset behaviour trees back to default and undo changes.

-Check out the "coming soon" section below to learn more about upcoming features.
+Check out the "roadmap" section below to learn more about upcoming features.

 ---